-Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response People receiving Home Care packages during periods of severe financial hardship will be entitled to subsidised care fees, in line with current income tested fees in residential care. • For the first time there will be a lifetime cap of \$60,000 on care fees, so that no person will pay more than this amount during their lifetime.
-Means testing will be undertaken on behalf of the Department of Health and Ageing by the Department of Human Services and the Department of Veterans' Affairs.
+Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response People receiving Home Care packages during periods of severe financial hardship will be entitled to subsidised care fees, in line with current income tested fees in residential care.
+For the first time there will be a lifetime cap of \$60,000 on care fees, so that no person will pay more than this amound during their lifetime.
+Means testing will be undertaken on behalf of the Department of mealth and Ageing by the Department of Human Services and the Department of Veterans' Affairs.
 Care recipients as at 30 June 2014 will not be affected while their current episode of care continues.
 In residential care, the income and assets test will be strengthened but there will continue to be strong protections around the level of income and assets residents retain.
 Current protections for a resident's former principal residence where it continues to be occupied by a protected person will also continue.
-The aged care reform package includes measures to build a new Gateway to aged care services (see the response to recommendation 9.1).
+The Australian Common should set The aged care reform package includes measures to build a new Gateway to aged care services (see the response to recommendation 9.1).
 Over time it is envisaged means testing will be undertaken through the Gateway, together with the Departments of Human Services and Veterans' Affairs.
-7.10 The Australian Government should set Largely supported. a lifetime stop-loss limit comprising the care recipients' co-contributions towards the cost of approved aged care services (excluding accommodation and everyday living expenses).
-Once the limit has been reached, no further care recipients' co-contributions would be required for those services.
-With a stop-loss limit in place, the Australian Government should exclude The Government will introduce annual caps on care fees for Home Care packages and residential care to protect care recipients with higher than average care needs.
+7.10 a lifetime stop-loss limit comprising the care recipients co-contributions towards the cost of approved aged care services (excluding accommodation and everyday living expenses).
+Once the limit has been reached, no further care The Government will introduce annual caps on care fees for Home Care packages and residential care to protect care recipients with higher than average care needs.
 For Home Care packages there will an annual cap on care fees of \$5,000 for part pensioners and \$10,000 for self-funded retirees.
 For residential care there will be an annual cap on care fees of \$25,000. aged care costs from the net medical expenses tax offset.
 In addition, there will be a lifetime cap of \$60,000 on care fees.
 The annual and life time caps on care fees will be indexed in line with movements in the basic Age Pension commencing from September 2014.